hannahdesmond/mastery-curriculum/chapter10/README.md

 players_by_sport
 ```

-...we're defining variables on the main program object, creating objects inside the main program object, and returning values to the main program object (which, if we're using a REPL, the main program object returns to us).
+...we're asking the main program object to do all this work.
+We're instructing the universe directly.

-When we wrote the `average` method:
+In [Chapter 9](../chapter9/README.md), when we moved the averaging procedure into the method named `average`:

 ```eval-ruby
 def average(scores)